-run and pee during a movie without missing the best scenes.
+The app that tells you the best time to run and pee during a movie without missing the best scenes.

-100% free (donation supported) Apple App Store | Google Play Store
+100% free (donation supported) iPhone | Android

 I thoroughly enjoyed A Quiet Place, even though I can’t do horror movies.
 But, you know what?
 A Quiet Place isn’t really straight-up horror — or more accurately, it’s a sub-unit of such: scary suspense.
 And those are perfectly fine viewing for movie-goers who don’t enjoy being frightened witless or mentally disturbed after bedtime.
-I can do suspense.ย After all, Aliens and Signs are among my favorite films.
+I can do suspense.
+After all, Aliens and Signs are among my favorite films.
 Take heart, and see this movie if you’re unsure.

 Silence.
 Shhhhh.
 Both showings I attended were dead quiet — the hearing-a-pin-drop kind.
 When one person rustled their bag for popcorn, the room en mass shot dirty looks at the unwitting assailant.
 I’ve since read this spontaneously happened across theaters every night, every time.
 One person directly in front of me made two near-silent coughs and took herself right out of there.
 Good call.
 We might have just as silently killed her for it.
 Such was the magic of attending this kind of movie, a rare theater-only experience.